 All students, faculty, staff, and visitors are invited to use these collections.
 A reading room is provided for users, since materials in Special Collections are non-circulating and must be used in the area.
 Patrons are requested to observe special rules designed to preserve the unique items in Special Collections.
 Photocopying of materials in the area is done on request by the staff when there is no danger of injury to the materials and when the request is in accordance with Copyright Law.

-Special Collections is located on the second floor of the library and is open from 8 am to 12 pm and 1 pm to 5 pm Monday through Friday when school is in session.
+Special Collections is located on the second floor of the library and is open from 8-12 and 1-5, Monday-Friday.

 Search the JVL Digital Library